Interview: Matthew Fane of TELUS on WiFi guarantees and profitability

 Unfortunately, it’s still a minority of service providers who offer any sort of WiFi guarantee.
 And in many cases, those guarantees only consider how a service provider will resolve an issue when it happens—not what that service provider can do to prevent issues in the first place.

 You might recall that we spoke with Fane in a recent event we hosted with Wi-Fi NOW.
-For this conversation, we wanted to home in on the challenges TELUS has faced in home internet, the new approach to WiFi support that they’re helping to pioneer, and how they expect that to change WiFi conversations both for the TELUS team and customers alike.
+For this conversation, we wanted to home in on the challenges TELUS has faced in home internet, the new approach to WiFi support for ISPs that they’re helping to pioneer, and how they expect that to change WiFi conversations both for the TELUS team and customers alike.

 So let’s get started.

 First things first.
 Tell us a bit about TELUS and your role there.

 What’s the biggest challenge TELUS faces in the home internet space?

 I’d say our biggest challenge in the home internet space is the continued extension of how we define our services since WiFi has evolved.
 Customers understandably cite internet issues when something isn’t working as expected, regardless of the root cause—but as the complexity of (and dependence on) WiFi networks has grown, so has the likelihood that WiFi is the culprit for the symptom a customer is experiencing.

 That challenge has been exacerbated both by the increasing numbers of WiFi devices in the home and the bandwidth needs of those devices.
 Five years ago, many of our customers only had a handful of WiFi-connected devices; now, they have dozens scattered throughout their homes, and that one security camera on the far corner of an external wall needs 4K-quality bandwidth to perform at its best.